-Kyle has premiered works by Osvaldo Golijov, Tan Dun, Sean Shepherd, and Huang Ruo among many others.
+Kyle has premiered works by Osvaldo Golijov, Tan Dun, Sean Shepherd, Huang Ruo, and Jonathan Leshnoff, among many others.
 Nico Muhly’s chamber work Service Music (2004) was written for and dedicated to him.
-His debut album, a recording of Conrad Susa’s chamber opera Transformations (the work’s world premiere recording) will be released soon on Itunes.
+His debut album, a recording of Conrad Susa’s chamber opera Transformations (the work’s world premiere recording) was recently released on Spotify.

-Kyle studied clarinet with Ricardo Morales and Yehuda Gilad, and conducting with James Smith.
+Kyle studied conducting with James Smith, and clarinet with Ricardo Morales and Yehuda Gilad.
 He holds degrees from Juilliard and UW-Madison.